Frequent bathroom breaks slowing you down?

 So, what causes bladder-control problems?

 The bladder, urethra, sacral nerves and pelvic floor muscles work together to support the urinary tract.
-As women age, muscles weaken and can lead to two common types of incontinence: stress incontinence and overactive bladder.
+As people age, muscles weaken and can lead to two common types of incontinence: stress incontinence and urge incontinence, also referred to as overactive bladder.

 - Change your diet.
 Eliminate caffeine, spicy foods or drinking liquids late in the evening.

 - Practice timed voiding.
-Emptying your bladder based on the clock and not your urges can help you establish more control over your bladder.
+Empty your bladder based on the clock and not your urges can help establish more control over your bladder.

 - Take medication.
 Medications known as anticholinergics can treat overactive bladder by relaxing the bladder.